Minimal Bare Metal Deployment

 With this approach, the system you install Infinite Scale on must have a GUI present.
 A headless system has different requirements and needs an extended setup, see Accessing Infinite Scale Other Than Localhost.

-Define a stable binary to use as replacement for <file_url> via download.owncloud.com.
+Define a stable binary to use as replacement for <file_url> via download.owncloud.com, replace <file_name> in the command accordingly.

 ocis init